Core Curriculum (Effective Fall 2013)

 - If students fail to register for all of the following: a Pathways One class plus the one-credit-hour lab (non-science students only), a Pathways Two class, Scientific Thinking, Philosophical Thinking and LALT 1020: Information Literacy, by the end of their third semester (end of the fourth semester for engineering students), they will be notified.
 If the problem persists in the following semester, a hold will be placed on their subsequent registration until the issue is satisfactorily resolved.

 - For undeclared students, only those who have completed the RHET 1010/CORE 1010 tandem classes, RHET 1020, LALT 1020 and Scientific Thinking will be eligible to declare a major at AUC.
-During the semester in which they wish to declare, these students must also have completed or be currently enrolled in either ALL or ALL BUT ONE of their required pathways course(s) and Philosophical Thinking.
+During the semester in which they wish to declare, these students must also have completed or been currently enrolled in either ALL or ALL BUT ONE of their required pathways course(s) and Philosophical Thinking.

 - Only those students who have completed all Freshman Level courses can proceed to the junior level of their major, according to the four or five-year plan of that major.